Yaakov Bar-Shalom

-Yaakov Bar-Shalom (יעקב בר-שלום; born May 11, 1941) is an Israeli-American electrical engineer and academic in the field of target tracking.
-He is widely recognized for his contributions to tracking algorithms, notably the development of filters for tracking targets in cluttered environments and the interacting multiple model (IMM) approach for tracking maneuvering targets.
-These innovations have been adopted in both defense and commercial systems, including Raytheon's THAAD radar.
-He has been described as a "chief architect of probability-based methods for estimating the paths of moving objects."
+Yaakov Bar-Shalom (יעקב בר-שלום; born May 11, 1941) is an Israeli-American electrical engineer and academic known for his work in target tracking, estimation theory, and sensor fusion.
+His research includes tracking solutions when the origins or identities of sensor detections are ambiguous, and the interacting multiple model (IMM) approach for tracking maneuvering targets.
+These innovations have been adopted in both defense and commercial tracking systems.

 Early life and education

-Yaakov Bar-Shalom was born in Timișoara, Romania, into a Hungarian-speaking Jewish family in 1941.
-His father was an antique dealer and later an accountant, while his mother raised him and his sister, who became a psychologist.
-He began his university studies at the Bucharest Polytechnic Institute, where he was influenced by Professor Remus Răduleț.
-In 1960, he emigrated to Israel with his family at the age of nineteen.
+Bar-Shalom was born in Timișoara, Romania, in 1941, into a Hungarian-speaking Jewish family.
+He developed an early interest in mathematics and science and began university studies at the Bucharest Polytechnic Institute, where he was influenced by Professor Remus Răduleț.
+Due to his family's exit visa application, he was expelled from the university.
+In 1960, he emigrated to Israel with his family.

-After a brief period working in a factory, he continued his education at the Technion in Haifa, where he earned both his bachelor's and master's degrees in electrical engineering.
-While continuing his education, he also served as an engineer in the IDF Signal Corps.
-Leaving Israel in 1967, Bar-Shalom pursued his Ph.D. in electrical engineering at Princeton under Stuart Schwartz.
-He received the degree in 1970 with a dissertation in control theory.
+At the Technion in Haifa, Bar-Shalom earned bachelor's and master's degrees in electrical engineering in 1963 and 1967, respectively.
+While continuing his education, he served as an engineer in the IDF Signal Corps.
+He received his Ph.D. in electrical engineering from Princeton University in 1970, with a dissertation in control theory supervised by Stuart Schwartz.